retrograde-su/vk2yad/README.md

-# Final work on the course "Python developer" on the project "Employment Promotion"
+# Final work on the course "Python developer" on the project "Employment Assistance"

 ## Assignment to the final work: